Jón Dagur Þorsteinsson: Club career

 On 25 June 2019, Danish Superliga club AGF announced that they had signed Jón on a three-year contract.
 Jón left AGF at the end of the 2021–22 season.

+On 27 August 2024, Jón signed a three-season contract with Hertha BSC in Germany.

 International career

-In October 2018 Jón was named in the Iceland national team's squad for matches against France and Switzerland.
+In October 2018, Jón was named in the Iceland national team's squad for matches against France and Switzerland.
+On 7 June 2024, he scored the only goal of an upset 1–0 friendly victory over England at Wembley Stadium.